daominah/age_of_empires_ror_hd/README.md

 * Priest cost -32% (stated -30%),
   so 85 gold instead of 125.
-* Iron Age Swordsmen receive +80 HP.
+* Iron Age Swordsman receive +80 HP.
   Long Swordsman has 160 HP instead of 80;
   Legion has 240 HP instead of 160.
 * Towers range +2: fully upgraded range is 7+5 instead of 7+3.